publicdocs/uscode-software/README.md

 Project content, excluding third-party content, is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (the "License"), available at https://creativecommons.org/licenses/by-nc-nd/4.0/.
-Attribution under the license means including the entirety of this notice and the document metadata (if any).
+Attribution under the License requires inclusion of the entirety of this notice and the document metadata (if any).

 No copyright in third-party content, including without limitation United States